pmedilall/DT-EDA-Examples/README.md

 ##Prerequisites

+- OpenShift cluster with an account that has admin privileges
+- Ansible Automation Platform (AAP) and Event Driven Ansible (EDA) instances (requires AAP >= 2.4)

 ## Reference App Setup for Observability

 We have 2 options for deploying a reference app that can be used for Dynatrace observability and simulating problem events that can be detected by Dynatrace.